ros2/ros2_documentation/source/Integrations-and-related/Simulators/Webots/Installation-Ubuntu.rst

 Prerequisites
 -------------

-It is recommended to understand basic ROS principles covered in the beginner :doc:`../../../Tutorials`.
+It is recommended to understand basic ROS principles covered in the beginner tutorials.
 In particular, :doc:`../../../ROS-Framework/client-libraries/Working-with-Client-Libraries/Creating-A-Workspace/Creating-A-Workspace` and :doc:`../../../ROS-Framework/client-libraries/Working-with-Client-Libraries/Creating-Your-First-ROS2-Package` are useful prerequisites.

 The Webots software should be installed in order to use the ``webots_ros2`` interface.